 Why can TCS foods be dangerous?

-What foods are TCS foods?
+What are the 10 most common TCS foods?

 What factors determine if a food is TCS?